explore-meps/meps-wiki/setup/jupyter_notebooks.md

         ```

 This will launch a jupyter notebook server which will display the analytics repository.
 Most projects involving
-jupyter notebooks will be **research spikes**.
-A research spike is an experimental area where problems can be explored
+jupyter notebooks will be **research**.
+The research folder is an experimental area where problems can be explored
 without the expectation of fully productized code.
-Navigate to the research spike folder and create a new folder with
+Navigate to the research folder and create a new folder with
 the following format {year}_{month}_{short description of project}.
 Within that folder create your first notebook by
 clicking on the "New" button in the upper right corner of the screen and selecting "Python 3".
 This will open a new
 window where your analysis can begin.